-I am also going to focus on “destination” spas rather than the ones where you might go for a weekend.
-As a solo traveler it is often quite easy to find a buddy to go away with for one night or a weekend.
+I am also going to focus on “destination” spas rather than the ones where you might go for a spa weekend.
+As a solo traveler it is often quite easy to find a buddy to go away with for spa days or a weekend.
 The hard bit is the one-two week trips and that is normally what a destination spa is about so thus this is the focus!

 Over 40?
 Check out my full post on Vacations for Singles over 40

-- Wellbeing Escapes are one of my absolute favourites for spa breaks and spa offers and I have booked through them and had an excellent experience.
-They also have a section for solo spa breaks on their site and are great to have a chat with about the type of experience you want to have if you are travelling on your own and what you want to get out of the trip.
+Wellbeing Escapes are one of my absolute favourites for spa breaks and spa offers and I have booked through them and had an excellent experience.
+Wellbeing Escapes also has a section for solo spa breaks on their site and are great to have a chat with about the type of experience you want to have if you are travelling on your own and what you want to get out of the trip.
 They are excellent at matching you with the right place for your needs from pilates holidays for singles to a spa break for 1 person UK to Asian luxury spa options!

-4. Another interesting site is Queen of Retreats.
+Another interesting site is Queen of Retreats.
 This business was set up by journalists and every place on there has been visited by one of their team.
-They have a great range of places and everything from girly spa breaks to a sunday night spa break to more full on activity.
+Queen of Retreats has a great range of places and everything from girly spa breaks to a sunday night spa break to more full- on health and wellness activities.

 Another great place for a spa break is the Czech Republic.
 Check out my post on the 3 Best Czech Spa Towns

-Or if you’re based in the UK check out my post on 9 Brilliant Spa Breaks Scotland
+Or if you’re based in the United Kingdom check out my post on 9 Brilliant Spa Breaks Scotland

 Indulgent Solo Spa Breaks

-5. Many solo spa holiday options are about detox and health – but not the lovely Monart in Ireland!
+Many solo spa holiday options are about detox and health – but not the lovely Monart Spa in Ireland!
 The food is fabulous and the wine is flowing – especially at lunchtime!
-The first time I went here I was exhausted and I had a lovely 3 days with each night in my room watching dvds that they had on offer and eating room service.
+The first time I went to Monart I was exhausted and I had a lovely 3 days with each night in my room watching dvds that they had on offer, enjoying spa treatments and eating room service.
 Heaven!
 The second was for a hen’s weekend which was also excellent.

 6. Extreme food Solo Spa Breaks

-6. I have to admit I didn’t realise that The Farm was vegan and mostly raw until I got there!
+I have to admit I didn’t realise that The Farm was vegan and mostly raw until I got there!
 A bit of an error!
-I did eat vegan and raw the entire week.
+I did eat vegan and raw food the entire week.
 Whilst it was pretty good I would have killed for a quarter pounder by the end of the week.
 They did have wine at The Farm in The Philippines though – which was of course organic!

-The farm is an absolutely stunning property about 2 hours from Manila in the Philippines.
-Again in the world of spas, this is a very good value option but obviously, it is probably not that close to most people reading this.
-The property is huge and so so beautiful.
+The Farm is an absolutely stunning property about 2 hours from Manila in the Philippines.
+Again in the world of spas, this is a very good value spa option but obviously, it is probably not that close to most people reading this.
+The Farm is huge and so so beautiful.
 They do fantastic organized walks every morning which is a great way to meet people.
 The spa centre is fantastic -and you will even see fully coloured and white peacocks prancing through it!

-A key tip here is that the spa is amazing for body treatments but I found not so good on the facial front.Check Prices & Availability for The Farm
+A key tip here is that the spa is amazing for body treatments but I found it wan’t so good on the facial front.Check Prices & Availability for The Farm

 When you’re ready for a change

-7. The Golden Door in the Hunter Valley in Australia is a bit of an institution.
+The Golden Door in the Hunter Valley in Australia is a bit of an institution.
 It is a very well known spa name in Australia.
-Ironically it is located in a fantastic wine region but there is no wine – or caffeine available.
+Ironically The Golden Door is located in the fantastic Hunter Valley wine region but there is no wine – or caffeine available.
 But the location is absolutely stunning and there are not too many places where you can see kangaroos jumping along with your morning outdoor yoga!